Peru’s Cleavages, Conflict, and Precarious Democracy

 The Rise and Fall of Pedro Pablo Kuczynski, 2016–2018

-In 2018, Pedro Pablo Kuczynski, usually called PPK, became Peru’s first post-2000 president to not finish his term.
-Yet, despite the interruption of the presidential term and a set of explosive scandals, Peru’s democracy appears intact.
+In 2018, Pedro Pablo Kuczynski, commonly called PPK, became Peru’s first post-2000 president to not finish his term.
+Amid the interruption of the presidential term and a set of explosive scandals political turbulence mounted. .

 Exacerbating the weakness of PPK’s mandate was that his second-place victory in the first round was enabled by the disqualification of a candidate, Julio Guzmán, just after he had surged past PPK in the polls.
 Guzmán hailed from Peru’s interior and had won scholarships for graduate degrees at U.S. universities; he was perceived to be at the center-left.
 Guzmán’s disqualification was strongly criticized by the OAS secretary general, Luis Almagro, and many others, but it stood.